 Facilities at German train stations

 Keep in mind that in-station toilets (WC in German) require payment, usually under €1.
-On-board toilets on a train are free, but their level of cleanliness can be underwhelming on a busier route.
+On-board toilets on a train are free, but their level of cleanliness can be disappointing on a busier route.

 Larger stations also generally have paid lockers, so you can safely store your luggage for a few hours.
 Payment for these is usually with coins only, though newer systems may also accept cards.